 Just starting out in the IT field?
 The following are some of the best introductory certifications to help you get your first IT job:

-CompTIA issues certifications for a variety of technologies and platforms, but one stands above the rest in terms of value to IT pros:
+CompTIA issues certifications for various technologies and platforms, but one stands above the rest in terms of value to IT pros:

 Tech giant Microsoft offers an entry-level certification called the Microsoft technology professional (MTA).
-This certificate covers a range of subjects, such as IT infrastructure, including fundamentals of Windows Operating System, Windows Server Administration, networking and cybersecurity; database, covering database fundamentals; and developer, a fundamental certification in topics including software development, web development, .NET, gaming and HTML5.
+This certificate covers a range of subjects, such as:

 Each of these topics is a separate MTA.
 You can acquire multiple MTAs if that’s what you need to get your career started.
 There’s no mandatory study or minimum professional experience required.
 Just take the exam when you feel prepared.